bgoonz/docs-collection/github/rest/reference/migrations.md

 ---
 title: Migrations
-intro: 'The Migration API lets you migrate the repositories and users of your  organization from {% data variables.product.prodname_dotcom_the_website %} to {% data variables.product.prodname_ghe_server %}.'
+intro: "The Migration API lets you migrate the repositories and users of your  organization from {% data variables.product.prodname_dotcom_the_website %} to {% data variables.product.prodname_ghe_server %}."
 redirect_from:
   - /v3/migrations
   - /v3/migration
   - /v3/migration/migrations
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - API
 miniTocMaxHeadingLevel: 3
 ---

 {% for operation in currentRestOperations %}
 {% unless operation.subcategory %}{% include rest_operation %}{% endunless %}
 {% endfor %}

 ## Organization